Educational Ocean Activities and Games

 Ocean Animal Fact Cards and Memory Game

-My heart sings at how much my little boys love these ocean animal fact cards.
+My heart sings at how much kids love these ocean animal fact cards.

 Each card has five interesting facts about the ocean animal, and if you have any small ocean animal toys you can encourage your preschooler to find the matching animal!
 These are like my Insect Matching Cards, which we put on a binder ring and carry around in a baggie with the toys.